Vijah/saga-tester/README.md

 Delaying the execution of `fork`ed tasks allows testing the behavior of sub-tasks which are, for instance, `cancel`led by the parent or itself.
 This allows support of `cancel` and `cancelled` effects.

 Furthermore, when inside a `join` containing a list of tasks, or within a `race` or `all` containing multiple joins, the pseudo-tasks are set to finish in the configured order.
-This also works for tasks which are forked inside another `fork` or a `call`.
+This also works for tasks which are forked inside another `fork` or a `call`. `delay` effects behaves like a pseudo-task set to wait for that amount.

-A current limitation is that `debounce` and `delay` all execute instantly regardless.
+A current limitation is that `debounce`, `takeLatest`, `takeEvery`, `takeLeading` and `throttle` do not behave concurrently; they will merely be executed instantly if a matching action is found.

-Example from the unit tests:
+Example from the unit tests (using `options.yieldDecreasesTimer`):

 ```js
 it('should treat fork as if creating a task with the given output, deferring its execution, and handling cancellation status', () => {